-Tachanun is omitted from this point onward until after Tishah B'Av.
+Tachanun is omitted from Mincha onward until after Tishah B'Av.

-The Seudah Hamafsekes consists of bread and cold hard-boiled eggs dipped in ashes.
-One may drink water, tea, coffee and other non-alcoholic beverages, but should drink less than he usually would.
+The Seudah Hamafsekes consists of bread dipped in ashes and cold hardboiled eggs.
+One may drink water, tea, coffee and other non-alcoholic beverages, but should consume less than he usually would.